31 Oct 7 good uses for a rotting banana

 Grease and line the base of a loaf pan

-In a medium bowl, mash bananas, add syrup, sugar and stir in.
+In a medium bowl, mash the rotten bananas, add syrup, sugar and stir in.

 Add egg, sifted flour and salt and lightly mix until combined.